uswds/uswds-site/_together/01-summary.md

                 {% include together/together-spot-item.html text="<strong>Benchmark patterns</strong> by identifying which organizations had patterns and how they approached them." icon="assessment"%}
               </div>
               <div class="tablet:grid-col-3 tablet:padding-x-205">
-                {% include together/together-spot-item.html text="Analyze <strong>thought leadership around patterns</strong>, their place in the design system, and the content that should be in each pattern.&nbsp;[^2]" icon="update"%}
+                {% include together/together-spot-item.html text="Analyze <strong>thought leadership around patterns</strong>, their place in the design system, and the content that should be in each pattern." icon="update"%}
               </div>
               <div class="tablet:grid-col-3 tablet:padding-x-205">
                 {% include together/together-spot-item.html text="Take a <strong>deep dive into the topics of inclusivity and equity</strong>, especially as relate to digital experiences." icon="people"%}